 - Open your new bottle of wine using a corkscrew.

 - Tilt the neck of the bottle toward the decanter.
 Keep the bottom of the bottle below an angle of 45 degrees to prevent the wine from gushing forth (and disturbing the sediment).

 - Pour the wine into the decanter at a steady pace.
 Look for any sediment that approaches the opening (shining a light or candle can help).

 - Stop decanting if you see any sediment approaching the neck of the bottle.
 Tilt the bottle back to upright, then start again.

 - Finish pouring the wine, leaving about half an ounce in the bottle with the sediment.

 Even though your wine is now in a separate vessel, make sure to keep both the original bottle and cork (or screw top).
-If you’re serving the wine to guests, display the original bottle and cork alongside the decanter.
-The label will alert your guests as to what they’re drinking, and the cork is useful to keep in case you need to pour the wine back in the bottle and save it for later.
+If you’re serving the wine to guests, display the original bottle and cork alongside your crystal decanter.
+The label will inform your guests about what they’re drinking, while the cork is useful as a stopper in case you need to pour the wine back into the bottle and save it for later.

 Flavor, aroma, and structure—Learn from wine master James Suckling as he teaches you to appreciate the stories in every bottle.View Class